LiamMercier/loadshear/README.md

 Lets quickly learn how to use `loadshear` for generating network loads.

 Using `loadshear` requires a valid loadshear script.
 In this tutorial, we will use a simple template script to demonstrate functionality.
+Start by creating a new folder.

+`mkdir ex-loadshear && cd ex-loadshear`

+Make a placeholder packet.

+`printf "hello world" > packet.bin`

-TODO: link to example template
+Copy the example template [template.ldsh](sdk/scripts/template.ldsh) into the folder.

-TODO: have user create a packet file

-TODO: invocation
+Now, view the execution plan using the dry run flag.

+`loadshear template.ldsh --dry-run`

+Or, try running the script against your computer's loopback address.

+`loadshear template.ldsh`

 ## Loadshear Scripting Language